Tone Loc

-Anthony Terrell Smith (born March 3, 1966), best known by his stage name Tone Lōc (/toʊn loʊk/), is an American rapper and actor.
+Anthony Terrell Smith (born March 3, 1966), better known by his stage name Tone Loc (/toʊn loʊk/), is an American rapper, voice artist, and actor.
 He is known for his raspy voice, his hit songs "Wild Thing" and "Funky Cold Medina", for which he was nominated for a Grammy Award, and for being featured in "We're All in the Same Gang", a collaborative single by the West Coast Rap All-Stars.

 Early life

-Anthony Terrell Smith was born March 3, 1966, in Los Angeles, California, the son of Margaret, who managed a retirement home, and James Smith who died in 1972.
-As a result of his father's premature death, Tone Lōc and his three older brothers were raised by his mother.
+Anthony Terrell Smith was born March 3, 1966, in Los Angeles, the son of Margaret, who managed a retirement home, and James Smith who died in 1972.
+As a result of his father's premature death, Tone Loc and his three older brothers were raised by his mother.
 He was educated at the Hollywood Professional School.
 As a teenager, he performed with the rap group Triple A.

 Career

 1989–1991: mainstream success

-Tone Lōc's debut album, Lōc-ed After Dark, was released in January 1989.
+Tone Loc's debut album, Lōc-ed After Dark, was released in January 1989.
 The video for the first single, "Wild Thing," became a staple on MTV in the US.
-The song rose to No. 2 on the Billboard Hot 100, and the top twenty in Australia.
+The song rose to No.2 on the Billboard Hot 100, and the top twenty in Australia.
 The second single, "Funky Cold Medina," also became a hit.
-It reached the top 5 in the US, peaking at No. 3; the top ten in Australia; and the top twenty in the UK.
+It reached the top 5 in the US, peaking at No.3, the top ten in Australia, and the top twenty in the UK.

-Lōc-ed After Dark reached No. 1 in the US.
+Lōc-ed After Dark reached No.1 in the US.
 Since its release, it has been certified 2× platinum there.

-Tone Lōc's second album Cool Hand Lōc was released in November 1991.
-The album's first single was "All Through the Night", which found moderate success, reaching No. 80 on the Billboard Hot 100 and No. 16 on the Hot Rap Songs chart.
+Tone Loc's second album Cool Hand Lōc was released in November 1991.
+The album's first single was "All Through the Night", which found moderate success, reaching No.80 on the Billboard Hot 100 and No.16 on the Hot Rap Songs chart.
 It received frequent airplay on MTV and BET.
 He also contributed "If I'm Gonna Eat Somebody" for 20th Century Fox's FernGully.

 1994–2004: Ace Ventura: Pet Detective franchise, and other endeavors

-Tone Lōc played the part of police Sergeant Emilio in the film Ace Ventura: Pet Detective (1994).
-Tone Lōc's song "Ace Is in the House", which samples the Beastie Boys song "No Sleep till Brooklyn", is featured in the films Ace Ventura: Pet Detective and Ace Ventura Jr.: Pet Detective (2009).
+Tone Loc played the part of police Sergeant Emilio in the film Ace Ventura: Pet Detective (1994).
+Tone Loc's song "Ace Is in the House", which samples the Beastie Boys song "No Sleep till Brooklyn", is featured in the films Ace Ventura: Pet Detective and Ace Ventura Jr.: Pet Detective (2009).

 He provided vocals for Fefe Dobson for the track "Rock It Till You Drop It" on her self-titled debut album.

-Tone Lōc also voiced Fūd Wrapper, the host of the animatronic show Food Rocks.
+Tone Loc also voiced Fūd Wrapper, the host of the animatronic show Food Rocks.
 This was played at Epcot from 1994 to 2004.
 In this latter role, he sang the song "Always Read the Wrapper", a parody of his second hit single "Funky Cold Medina".

 He appeared as Albert in episode 8 of season 2 of Touched by an Angel, which aired November 11, 1995.